Sled dog racing: History

+Format

-Sled dog races include "sprint" races over relatively short distances of 4 to 100 miles, mid-distance races from 100 to 300 miles, or long-distance races of 300 to over 1,000 miles (Iditarod).
-Sprint races frequently are two or three-day events with heats run on successive days with the same dogs over the same course.
-Mid-distance races are continuous events of 100 to 300 miles.
-(These categories are informal and may overlap to a certain extent.)
-Long-distance races may be continuous or stage races, in which participants run a different course each day, usually from a central staging location.
+Sprint races cover relatively short distances, generally from 5 miles up to 30 miles/day, mid-distance races cover a total of 30 to 300 miles, and long-distance races cover 300 miles to more than 1,000 miles.
+Sprint races frequently are two- or three-day events with heats run on successive days with the same dogs on the same course.
+Mid-distance races are either heat races of 14 to 80 miles per day, or continuous races of 100 to 200 miles.
+These categories are informal and may overlap to a certain extent.

 Races are categorized not only by distance, but by the maximum number of dogs allowed in each team.
 The most usual categories are four-dog, six-dog, eight-dog, ten-dog, and unlimited (also called open), although other team size categories can be found.

-One example of a dog race is the American Dog Derby, which was first started in 1917.
-Competitors enter a 20, 40, 60 or 100-mile category.
-The race starts in Ashton, Idaho.